 Welcome to DermaHealth!
-Thank you for choosing our clinic and trusting us with your skin care.
-It is our goal to work with you to achieve your best results possible.
+Thank you for choosing our clinic and trusting us with your skincare.
+It is our goal to work with you to achieve the best results possible.
 Call us if you have any questions at any time.

 The following instructions will help you achieve the best results from your laser vein erasure treatment.
 Please take a moment to review this information and go over any questions and/or concerns you may have with your consultant or call the clinic @ 417-447-7777.

 Pre Treatment Instructions:

 - Please reveal any medical conditions that may be of significance to the laser procedure—such as pregnancy, cold sore and fever blister tendencies, any type of allergy, recent facial peels or surgery, and all current medications (including both prescriptions and over-the-counter products) such as Accutane, tetracycline, hormone replacement therapy, or use of Retin-A.

 - Do not use self-tanning lotions or tanning booths two weeks prior to your laser treatment.
 Do not sunbathe two weeks prior to your appointment.
 Any patient arriving with a tan or sunburn may be rescheduled due to the sensitivity of the procedure to altered skin color and for the sake of your own safety.

 - If having laser vein removal treatment of the legs, for a more comfortable treatment, please shave the area and do not apply lotion to legs on the day of the appointment.
 For facial vein treatment, please shave any facial hair just prior to your appointment.

 - Please be advised that you may expect a certain degree of discomfort, redness, and/or irritation during and after treatment.
 If any discomfort or irritation persists, please notify the clinic.

 - It is helpful to elevate your legs for the first 48 hours.
 We also recommend wearing support hose for at least 72 hours after leg vein treatments.